Scleritis Overview

 Inflammation - sclera

 Scleritis is often linked to autoimmune diseases.
 These diseases occur when the body's immune system attacks and destroys healthy body tissue by mistake.
-Rheumatoid arthritis and systemic lupus erythematosus are examples of autoimmune diseases.
+Rheumatoid arthritis and systemic lupus erythematosus are examples of autoimmune diseases that can be associated with scleritis.
 Sometimes the cause is unknown.

 Scleritis occurs most often in people between the ages of 30 and 60.
 It is rare in children.